 Confluent Cloud Security Protections for Authentication¶

-Confluent monitors authentication attempts to Confluent Cloud user accounts to detect anomalies and protect your Confluent Cloud resources from unauthorized access.
+Confluent monitors authentication attempts to Confluent Cloud local user accounts to detect anomalies and protect your Confluent Cloud resources from unauthorized access.
 When suspicious behavior is detected, Confluent uses the following security protections to safeguard your Confluent Cloud resources.

 Detect compromised passwords¶